crescent-network/crescent/docs/cli/claim.md

 ---
 Title: Claim
-Description: A high-level overview of how the command-line interfaces (CLI) work for the claim module.
+Description: A high-level overview of how the command-line interfaces (CLI) works for the claim module.
 ---

 # Claim Module